 - Arkansas Law Enforcement Training Academy (ALETA) – East Camden, AR

-- Arkansas Law Enforcement Training Academy (ALETA) – Springdale, AR
+- Northwest Arkansas Law Enforcement Training Academy (ALETA) – Springdale, AR

 - Arkansas State Police Training Section – Little Rock, AR